facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 * For `--first-person-mode`, you can toggle mouse-look by left-clicking anywhere

 # Workaround to avoid broken skinned humanoid
-Following the instructions above, a broken skinned humanoid is rendered which blocks the first-person camera view at times.
+Following the default install instructions, a broken skinned humanoid is rendered which blocks the first-person camera view at times.
 This is a known issue: the sandbox app uses replay-rendering, which doesn't yet support skinning.

-Steps to work around this by reverting to a rigid-skeleton humanoid:
+Update June 16: `--hide-humanoid-in-gui` is the preferred workaround (documented below).
+This simply hides the humanoid in the GUI viewport.

+Alternately, here's an older, outdated workaround where we revert to a rigid-skeleton humanoid.
+This workaround is worse than `--hide-humanoid-in-gui` because the rigid skeleton is also rendered into observations fed to policies, which is wrong, but we leave these steps here for reference:
 1. Make a copy (or symlink) of `female2_0.urdf`.
     * `cp data/humanoids/humanoid_data/female2_0.urdf data/humanoids/humanoid_data/female2_0_rigid.urdf`
 2. Update or override your config.
 Your humanoid is probably either `main_agent` or `agent_1`.